 - 5.1 Objective 1 is to protect the character of Kesgrave, particularly in respect of preserving the established openness of the built up areas and its separation from neighbouring communities. - 5.2 When Old Kesgrave (see description in paragraph 2.3) was developed in the post-war period, little consideration was given to the provision of open spaces for public use in the belief that dwellings had large gardens and private space for residents to enjoy and community spaces were not needed.
-However, over time some houses have been significantly extended, and developers have promoted many schemes to homeowners that have involved the sale of a significant portion of their rear garden sometimes in conjunction with close neighbours.
-This has led to the building of additional, often smaller, dwellings with very small gardens on the vacated back garden land.
-The effect of these schemes has become a matter of significant concern for a number of reasons:
+Over time some houses have been extended, and further residential development has taken place in conjunction with close neighbours.
+In principle such developments are supported where they are within the Settlement Boundary.
+Past developments have often comprised smaller dwellings with smaller gardens.
+The following issues in particular have been identified as potential concerns: